Maximizing Military Benefits for Long-Term Travel

 Air travel is expensive.
 It’s easy in planning long-term travel to have the “travel” part be one of the most expensive.

 I like having both Visa and Amex credit cards because Visa is accepted more globally than Amex.
-I built up points while on active duty, where I took advantage of the waived yearly fees.
+I built up points while on active duty, where I took advantage of the reduced yearly fees.

 Military SCRA MLA AMEX Platinum